Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ### Level 20: Warrior of Legend

 As Bonus Action, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Free Manoeuvre.*** Once per turn, when you use a Manoeuvre, you can roll a :die-d6: d6 and use the number rolled instead of expending a Superiority Die.